 The number the recipe makes will depend upon the size of your pancakes, but we double this recipe to feed our family of ten.
-If I were making them when all our older children were in town, I’d triple it – and buy and extra griddle to help cook them all.
+If I were making them when all our older children were in town, I’d triple it.
+And maybe even buy and extra double griddle to help cook them all.
 (Download a printable version of this recipe.)

 - 2 cups flour